Manta ray: Fossil record

-Biology

 Characteristics

 Manta rays have broad heads, triangular pectoral fins, and horn-shaped cephalic fins located on both sides of their mouths.
 They have horizontally flattened bodies with eyes on the sides of their heads behind the cephalic fins, and gill slits on their ventral surfaces.
 Their tails lack skeletal support and are shorter than their disc-like bodies.
 The dorsal fins are small and at the base of the tail.
 Mantas can reach 1350 kg.
 In both species, the width is about 2.2 times the length of the body; M. birostris reaches at least 7 m in width, while M. alfredi reaches about 5.5 m.
 Their skin is covered in mucus.
 Mantas normally have a "chevron" coloration.
 They are typically black or dark on top with pale markings on their "shoulders".
 Underneath, they are usually white or pale with distinctive dark markings by which individual mantas can be recognized, as well as some shading.
 Individuals can also vary from mostly black (melanism) to mostly white (leucism).
 These color morphs appear to be products of neutral mutations and have no effects on fitness.
 A pink manta ray has been observed in Australia's Great Barrier Reef and scientists believe this could be due to a genetic mutation causing erythrism.
 The fish, spotted near Lady Elliot Island, is the world's only known pink manta ray.